wp-plugins/mail-on-update/readme.txt

 = I don't recieve any E-mails, although updates are available =

 Check you Admin E-mail settings under Settings -> E-Mail.
 It has to be a valid E-mail address.
+Furthermore the Plugin is only called when the blog is accesed.
+So your Blog needs at least some clicks.

 == Version History ==

+* Version 1.2
+	* Stable Release
+    * Minor code cleanup
 * Version 1.1 Beta
     * Fixed: Blogname was missing
 * Version 1.0 Beta